turswiming/emerging_topics_backend/README.md

 pip install -r requirements.txt
 ```

-# Building and Running the Docker Image
+# Setup Instructions for Deployment

 Follow these instructions to build and run your Docker image for the PyTorch project.